 Adult students wishing to take a minor in entrepreneurship will develop the skills and know-how they need to become independent, innovative and informed entrepreneurs.
 The minor emphasizes practical experience and holistic thinking, encourages students to develop their own business concepts, and enhances analytical skills through experiential classes.

-For students in the fields of the arts, sciences, business, or education who may want to start or have a significant role in a business, based on their skills and talents, the minor in entrepreneurship can help you reach your dream.
+For students in the fields of the arts, sciences, business, or education who may want to start or have a significant role in a business, based on their skills and talents, the minor in entrepreneurship can help you reach your goals.

 Entrepreneurs and small businesses are the engines for job creation and economic growth.
 Career opportunities for entrepreneurship students are as boundless as their creativity, imagination and work ethic.
 Many employers value students with an entrepreneurial attitude and their ability to think outside the box.